darklang/dark/README.md

 - Install elm tools:
   - `brew install elm`

+# Versioning Dark files

+Dark files are versioned by the hash of the "shape" of their structure.
+If you change the structure of an Op (including the nested structure), then you need to write conversion functions.

+(Not quite true yet, work in progress)

 # Debugging ppx stuff

 PPX is an ocaml preprocessor we use.
 The ppx libraries are all pretty